Chris Conley (American football): Pre-draft

 On January 17, 2015, Conley caught two passes for 45 yards in the NFLPA Collegiate Bowl in Carson, California and was a part of Mike Martz's National team that defeated the American team 17–0.
 Conley was one of 47 collegiate wide receivers to attend the NFL Scouting Combine in Indianapolis, Indiana.
 He had an impressive performance and tied for third among wide receivers in the 40-yard dash and finished fourth among them in the bench press.
 His broad jump was best among his position group with the second closest being Auburn's Sammie Coates (10'9").
 On March 18, 2015, he attended Georgia's pro day, along with Todd Gurley, Amarlo Herrera, Damian Swann, Ramik Wilson, and 13 other prospects.
 Team representatives and scouts from 25 NFL teams attended, that included Tennessee Titans head coach Ken Whisenhunt, as Conley opted to stand on his combine numbers and only perform positional drills.
 Throughout the draft process, he met with a few teams for private workouts and meetings, including the Philadelphia Eagles, Dallas Cowboys, and Cleveland Browns.
 At the conclusion of the pre-draft process, Conley was projected to be a third round pick by NFL draft experts and scouts.
 He was ranked as the 13th best wide receiver in the draft by NFLDraftScout.com.
-He holds the NFL Combine record for the highest vertical leap of 45 inches.
+He held the NFL Combine record for the highest vertical leap of 45 inches until 2026, when Eli Stowers broke it with a leap of 45.5 inches.